TNA X Division Championship: Creation

 The championship was created and debuted before the main event at the taping of TNA's second weekly PPV event on June 19, 2002; the event aired on June 26, 2002.
 Later, A.J.
 Styles defeated Low Ki, Jerry Lynn, and Psicosis in a Four Way Double Elimination match to be crowned the inaugural champion; this match was announced as being for the NWA X Championship on the onscreen graphic while the ring announcer stated it was for the "NWA–TNA X Championship".
 Afterwards, the title was renamed the NWA–TNA X Division Championship and then shortened to just the TNA X Division Championship.
-It is the oldest title in Impact Wrestling.
+It is the oldest currently active title in TNA.

 Option C

 Option C is a concept in which the current X Division Champion may voluntarily vacate the championship in exchange for a World Heavyweight Championship match.
 It began in June 2012 when then-champion Austin Aries said that he was not satisfied with being just the X Division Champion, which led to then-General Manager Hulk Hogan offering him a match for the World Heavyweight Championship, but only if he first vacated the X Division Championship.
 Aries agreed to Hogan's terms, on the condition that future X Division Champions be given the same opportunity.